• Skip to primary navigation

 How to Garnish a Blood Orange Pisco Sour

-If you want to make the beautiful dehydrated oranges as seen in my photos, check out my post HERE.
+If you want to make the beautiful garnish as seen in my photos, check out my recipe for Dehydrated Oranges.
 If you don't have the patience to wait, you can also use a blood orange or lime wedge on the side of the glass.
-This drink is so pretty that it can also just stand by itself without a garnish, IMO.
+This drink is so pretty that it can also just stand by itself without a garnish, in my opinion.

 blood orange cocktail with an orange garnish